c0ppelius/al-folio/_pages/about.md

-I recently joined the maintainer group for [Mathlib](https://leanprover-community. github.io), the expansive library of mathematics formalized in the the [Lean](https://lean-lang.org) programming language.
+I recently joined the maintainer group for [Mathlib](https://leanprover-community. github.io), the expansive library of mathematics formalized in the [Lean](https://lean-lang.org) programming language.
 I always welcome a chat about how formalization, particularly Lean, can make your life better in the age of AI.